Edward Pethard was a wheelwright and carpenter who spent his entire working life in Wickhamford.

 Edward Pethard’s Family Life

-Life for George must have been hard after losing his wife and it appears he was finding it impossible to care for his three children.
+Life for George must have been hard after losing his wife and it appears he was finding it impossible to care for his four children.
 For the 1871 census, he was living at The Sandy Arms with his widowed mother Amelia.
 His son, Frederick George, aged 10, was living in Cheltenham with Sarah, sister of his late wife and her husband William Beasley.
-Edward, aged 3, described as a boarder, was living with George Edkins, his wife Elizabeth and their four children at a cottage in Manor Road, Wickhamford.
+Edgar, aged 6, was boarding with the Hall family in Manor Road, Wickhamford.
+In the other half of the semi-detached thatched cottage, Edward, aged 3, was boarding with George Edkins, his wife Elizabeth and their four children at a cottage in Manor Road, Wickhamford.
 This house has since been demolished and replaced with the houses now known as ‘Woodpecker Cottage’ and ‘Whytebury’.
 The whereabouts of his daughter Sarah Ann, baptised in 1861, are unknown.

 However, by 1881, George and his three children are reunited and living at The Sandys Arms with his widowed mother, Amelia, and his new wife Hannah (née Byrd), whose father was the licensee of The Fleece Inn, Bretforton.
 Edward was still at school, but would have left soon after, as the school leaving age at the time was 12 years of age.
 On leaving school, it is presumed Edward started working with his father learning the art of a wheelwright.
 His brother, George Frederick (baptised Frederick George), is also shown as a wheelwright on the 1881 census, so he was presumably working for his father.